CalebClauson/text-rpg/README.md

 - debugging across multiple files
 - separating interface code from gameplay logic
 - refactoring as a project grows
+- preparing a Python project for packaging and sharing

 A major goal has been learning how to organize a project so it stays readable and maintainable as more systems are added.